August 28, 2023

 9. Make Use Of Coupons Wisely

-They offer direct discounts, buy-one-get-one-free deals, or savings on bulk purchases.
+Coupons give you direct discounts, buy-one-get-one-free offers, or savings on bulk items.

-In Chicago, newspapers like the Chicago Tribune, Chicago Sun-Times, and Daily Herald regularly feature coupon inserts, especially in their Sunday editions.
+In Chicago, newspapers like the Chicago Tribune, Chicago Sun-Times, and Daily Herald often have coupon inserts, especially in their Sunday papers.

-Maximizing savings without compromising health: It's tempting to use every coupon you have, but be selective.
-Just because there's a deal on sugary cereals or snacks doesn't mean they should land in your cart.
+How to save the most without hurting your health: It’s tempting to use every coupon you find, but be picky.
+Just because there’s a deal on sugary cereals or snacks doesn’t mean you should buy them.

-Focus on using coupons for staples or healthier choices.
-A good strategy is pairing coupons with ongoing store sales.
-If an item is already discounted and you have a coupon for it, that's double the savings!
+Focus on using coupons for healthy staples.
+A smart move is to combine coupons with store sales.
+If an item is already on sale and you have a coupon for it, that’s double the savings!

 10. Cook in Batches